sudo-self/Rpi-shairport-sync/CYGWIN.md

 ```
 Enter `yes` for all queries.
 Next, open the Windows "Services" application (if it's already open, refresh the screen contents: `Actions > Refresh`) and look for the `CYGWIN Shairport Sync` service.
 Open it and start it.

-An AirPlay player should now see a new AirPlay output device on the local network, with the computer's Device Name, e.g. `DESKTOP-0RHGN0`.
+An AirPlay player on the local network should now see a new AirPlay output device bearing the computer's Device Name, e.g. `DESKTOP-0RHGN0`.
 You can set a different name by changing the settings in the Shairport Sync configuration file, installed at `/etc/shairport-sync.conf`.

-Since this is now a Cygwin Service, you do not need to open Cygwin to launch it -- it should launch automatically whenever Windows is booted up.
+Since Shairport Sync is now a Cygwin Service, you do not need to open Cygwin to launch it -- it should launch automatically when Windows is booted up.

 Known Issues
 ----